 Rhea Perlman envied her character's personality on Cheers

-Cheers was a show where friends came together, both in real life and at the Boston neighborhood bar, fittingly named "Cheers."
+Friends came together throughout its run, both in real life and at the onscreen neighborhood bar, fittingly named "Cheers."

-One of those familiar faces inside the Boston bar was Rhea Perlman who played the role of Carla Tortelli, the quick-witted and often sassy waitress, for a total of 11 seasons.
+One of those familiar faces inside the Boston watering hole was Rhea Perlman, who played Carla Tortelli, the quick-witted and often sassy waitress, for 11 seasons.

 In a 1990 interview with The News Tribune, Perlman was celebrating the 200th episode of Cheers.
 She reflected on her character and said she envied Carla's ability to be quick on her feet in any situation.